-Students can tailor their academic plan by combining the LA Major with a Minor.
+Students can tailor their academic plan by combining the Liberal Arts major with one or more minors.

-Drawing on the Mount's nearly one hundred years of excellence in teaching, the new Liberal Arts major is an experience that challenges students to explore intellectual interests and talents with the support of community on campus and beyond.
+Drawing on the Mount's nearly one hundred years of excellence in teaching, the Liberal Arts major is an experience that challenges students to explore intellectual interests and talents with the support of community on campus and beyond.
 Our community of faculty scholars from a variety of disciplines guide students as they mature into broadly educated writers, speakers and learners prepared to embrace the diverse opportunities of twenty-first century life, work and service.
 Our graduates are rooted in the past, engaged with the present, and empowered to thrive in the future.
 Students take classes in history, literature, philosophy, and religious studies, as well as the introductory Foundations of the Liberal Arts course, three interdisciplinary seminars, and a culminating class in which they work with faculty on a final project.

 - Upper-level, seminar courses and individualized research experiences